 Office of the Provost

-Myra Burnett is the interim provost of academic affairs at Spelman College.
+Myra Burnett is the interim provost and vice president of academic affairs at Spelman College.
 Burnett’s professional service has included membership on several regional and national advisory committees, such as a three-year term on the Advisory Committee for the Education and Human Resources Directorate, National Science Foundation; participation in an Expert Panel for a joint committee of the National Institute of General Medical Sciences and Howard Hughes Medical Institute; membership on the Peer Review Advisory Board, Southern Association of Colleges and Schools Commission on Colleges; service on the External Advisory Board for the National Experiment in Undergraduate Science Education (Project NEXUS) of the Howard Hughes Medical Institute; service on the Board of Examiners for the Georgia Professional Standards Commission (teacher certification); and service on the Advisory Board for the Social Science Research Council project, Learning in Higher Education: Are Disadvantaged Students Catching Up or Falling Further Behind?
 Read more

 The provost is the senior officer of the College, responsible for the academic affairs of the institution.
 The provost reports directly to the president and oversees the following areas: